California State Library

 The California State Library is the state library of the State of California, founded in 1850 by the California State Legislature.
 The Library collects, preserves, generates and disseminates a wide array of information.
 Today, it is the central reference and research library for state government and the Legislature.
 The California State Library advises, consults with and provides technical assistance to California's public libraries.
 It directs state and federal funds to support local public libraries and statewide library programs, including Institute of Museum and Library Services (IMLS) grants.
 The California State Library's mission is to serve as "...the state’s information hub, preserving California’s cultural heritage and connecting people, libraries and government to the resources and tools they need to succeed and to build a strong California."
-With the exception of the Sutro Library in the J. Paul Leonard Library at San Francisco State University, the other three branches are located in Sacramento, California, at 914 Capitol Mall, 900 N Street and at the State Capitol.
+Two of its branches are located in Sacramento, California, at 914 Capitol Mall and 900 N Street.
+A third branch, located in the California State Capitol, closed in 2020 in preparation for the demolition of the Annex and is expected to return when the new building is completed.
+The Sutro Library is in the San Francisco State University library building.